Satisfying Main Dish Salads

 Made with fresh ingredients and perfectly paired dressings, these main dish salads make a satisfying alternative to a full three-course meal.

 Adding more vegetables to your diet is a healthy choice you can make without sacrificing flavor, and having a salad for dinner is the perfect way to do it.

 Creative main dish salads combine vegetables and salad greens with everything from steak to shrimp.
 Let’s take a look at those salad greens and see what each has to offer in the way of nutritional value.

 - Romaine Lettuce: Romaine lettuce is a nutritional powerhouse, full of minerals like calcium, phosphorus, magnesium, and potassium.
 It is also high in vitamins C, A, and K, and folate!
-With a crisp texture and mildly bitter flavor, romaine lettuce is a fantastic choice for most salads and one of our personal favorites.
+It’s the lettuce of choice for Caesar salad, but its crisp texture and mildly bitter flavor, makes it a great choice for all types of salad recipes.

 - Iceberg Lettuce: Although iceberg lettuce has a negative nutritional reputation, it is still good for you!
 It’s not as vitamin-packed as its dark leafed cousins, but it still contains vitamins A, C, and K, as well as calcium, folate, and potassium.
 Iceberg lettuce has a very mild flavor and can easily be combined with other greens for a satisfyingly crunchy texture.

 - Spinach: Spinach is another superfood.
 High in fiber, calcium, iron, magnesium, potassium, and vitamins A and C, spinach promotes healthy skin, hair, and digestion.
 With mildly sweet leaves and tender texture, spinach compliments the flavors and textures of our favorite salad ingredients.